EugGolovanov/TorchClippedOptimizers/README.md

 <br>

 #### <a name="CoordWiseClip"></a>	Coordinate Wise Clipping
-CoordWiseClip is a constant clipping method that clips gradients for each gradient coordinate of the model separately (because of this, the direction of the gradient vector may change)
+CoordWiseClip is a constant clipping method that clips gradients for each model parameters of the model separately (because of this, the direction of the gradient vector may change)
 $$\alpha_w = \frac{\eta}{|\frac{\partial f}{\partial w}(x^k, \xi^k)|},  w - \text{current model's parameter}\$$

 -----------